 Do: take some of the best metro lines in Paris.
 If you’re going between Passy and Bir Hakeim, take Line 6 for great views of the Eiffel Tower.
 For the fastest ride to Gare de Lyon and the 13th Arrondissement, take Line 14.
 Use Line 1 for access to most of the popular sights (Place des Vosges, Louvre, Arc de Triomphe).

 Don’t: stand with your back against the poles, as other people won’t be able to hold on if it gets busy.
 You might not want to stand with your back against the doors either, as the exits sometimes change sides depending on the line and the station.

-Do – take your backpack off when on the metro.
-If it’s on your back, you’re very likely to hit people with it when turning around.
+Don’t: leave your backpack on when on the metro.
+Take it off and hold it in your hand, otherwise you’re likely to hit people with it when turning around.

 Don’t: forget to get off at your stop!
 While the next station is announced on some metro lines, it’s not the case for all lines.
 A map of the line is displayed just above the doors so that you can follow along and watch for your station.

 Don’t: breathe too deeply.
 Unfortunately, the metro is still commonly used as a pissoir and really stinks in places.
 But do look around you, some stations are true gems (like Arts et Métiers on the platforms of Line 11 or Louvre-Rivoli on Line 1), and that certainly is a huge silver lining.

 And last but not least, Don’t worry!
 The Paris metro really is quite easy to use and even if you end up going the wrong way or if you need help finding the right platform, other passengers are happy to point you in the right direction.
 Just be sure to start with a simple ‘Bonjour, excusez-moi’!

 Ready to ride the rails now?
 Check out our guide to knowing which Paris metro line goes where.